argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/README.md

 ### Enable Gateway Provider and create Gateway entrypoint

+Before enabling Gateway Provider oyu also need to install traefik.
+How to install it you can find [here](https://doc.traefik.io/traefik/getting-started/install-traefik/)
 Every contoller has its own instruction how we need to enable Gateway API provider.
 I will follow to the instructions of [Traefik controller](https://doc.traefik.io/traefik/providers/kubernetes-gateway/)

 1. Register [Gateway API CRD](https://gateway-api.sigs.k8s.io/guides/#install-standard-channel)